isomerpages/moe-admiraltysec/_sec-1-registration-2025/First Day of School/Reporting Details.md

 ##### **What to bring on the first day of school?**

 * Water bottle
-* Student Card/School Smart Card/Ezlink Card and Primary School Report Book
+* Student Card/School Smart Card/Ezlink Card
 * Writing materials (e.g., pen, pencil, notebook)
 * Money for recess
 * Positive attitude!